Zucchini Pasta with Garlic Clam Sauce

 - pinch of red pepper flakes

-- 2 (6-ounce) can minced clams, drained, with half the juice reserved
+- 2 (6-oz) cans minced clams, drained, with half the juice reserved

 - freshly ground black pepper

-- 3 large zucchini, spiralized with Blade C
+- 3 large zucchini spiralized into thin noodles

 - 2 tablespoons finely chopped fresh parsley